ngr-t/smuggler/README.md

 Smuggler: read STATA, SPSS, SAS data sets from Python
 ===
+_Sorry, but I don't have strong motivation to maintain this package because currently I don't use this kind of data format._

 Smuggler enables you to load the data sets of stats packages as pandas DataFrame using [ReadStat](https://github.com/WizardMac/ReadStat) C library written by [Evan Miller](http://www.evanmiller.org).